wingsuit-designsystem/wingsuit/README.md

 <img src="https://github.com/wingsuit-designsystem/wingsuit/raw/master/images/logo_wingsuit_c_it.svg" width="240px">
 </p>

-### Wingsuit is an open source designsystem to build reusable Twig Components with [Storybook](https://storybook.js.org/) for Drupal.
+### Server is an open source designsystem to build reusable Twig Components with [Storybook](https://storybook.js.org/) for Drupal.

 1. Describe, develop and test your Twig Components in storybook.
 1. Use this components defined components in Drupal with UI Patterns